 Only visible at tides less than 0.86m, it is roughly an hours walk.
 Alternatively, the Kimberley hovercraft offers special tours subject to tidal conditions.

-Sadly early this year Broome lost one of its greatly admired environmentalists in a freak accident.
-Malcolm Douglas has two crocodile parks in Broome, one located on the road to Cable Beach and the other 16 kms out of town on the Great Northern Highway.
+Sadly, Broome lost one of its greatly admired environmentalists in a freak accident.
+Malcolm Douglas Crocodile Parks is located 16 kms out of town on the Great Northern Highway.
 The new wilderness park is definitely worthwhile visiting, featuring two huge billabongs containing 200 crocodiles and is home to cassowaries, dingoes (including the rare white and a black), hundreds of kangaroos, euros, wallabies, emus and jabirus.

 A breeding program for many rare and little known kangaroos and wallabies is well established and new species are being added to the collection continuously.
 Website Phone: (08) 9192 1489